Tenley Albright: Personal life

-Albright married to Tudor Gardiner, a lawyer and son of William Tudor Gardiner, in 1962.
+Albright married Tudor Gardiner, a lawyer and son of William Tudor Gardiner, in 1962.
 Together they had three daughters.
 The couple divorced and in 1981, she married former Ritz-Carlton hotel owner Gerald Blakeley.
 He shared her association with Woods Hole and was chair of the Morehouse School of Medicine.
-Blakeley died on July 2, 2021.
+Blakeley died on July 2, 2021 at age 100.

 Albright serves on the Executive Advisory Board of the World.Minds Foundation, contributing her expertise in health policy, science, and leadership.